thradams/CPrime-V1/README.md

 At some point I want to include static analysis again and check the onwership and null pointers as part of the type system.

-## More details

-The Create function uses the Init function if present.

-The Delete function uses the Destroy function if present.

-You can override any function removing default.
-For instance, you can create your custom Destroy and the Delete function will call your customized Destroy.

-If you have typedef X for typedef Y  for typedef Z then the functions will search first X_Init then Y_Init etc.

-This tool can be extended in the future with a template language without breaking compatibility with C.
-For instance, template functions , metaclasses can be defined in a separated file.
-The C' will read these files to learn how to generate code.

-More complex tasks like these Init/Destroy etc can be done using "plugins" for the compiler.